Roguey-84/100-days-of-code/log.md

 --------------------------------------------------------
 ### Day 2: June 30, 2018

-**Today's Progress**: I've completed all the tasks about Visual design and started learing about Accessability.
+**Today's Progress**: I've completed all the tasks about Visual design and started learing about Accessibility.

 **Thoughts** CSS is so interesting.
 I even forgot about the time and didn't notice that the day had already come to an end.